360 Review Process Guide

 There are four key questions that your organization needs to answer to create an effective 360 process.
 Your answers should be unique to your organization so your 360 review process reflects your organization’s needs.

-Getting the right answers to these questions is critical to building an effective 360 process.
+Getting the right answers to these questions is critical to building an effective 360 review process.
 Be honest and be thoughtful.

 1. Who Will See the Feedback and Reviewers?